#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-In pulmonary atresia, the pulmonary valve—which is normally located between the right ventricle and the pulmonary artery—is abnormal and doesn’t open.
-This means that oxygen-poor (blue) blood can’t flow forward from the right ventricle to the lungs to get oxygenated.
-The failure of the pulmonary valve to develop can also result in a small (or missing) right ventricle that can’t adequately pump blood to the lungs.
+Pulmonary atresia is type of heart defect that a baby is born with.
+It occurs when the pulmonary valve — normally located between the right ventricle and the pulmonary artery — doesn’t form properly.
+This means that blood can’t flow from the heart to the lungs to get oxygen to the body.
+In some cases, babies with pulmonary atresia may also have a small, or missing, right ventricle that can’t properly pump blood to the lungs.

-In a normal heart, oxygen-poor (blue) blood returns to the right atrium from the body, travels to the right ventricle, then is pumped through the pulmonary artery into the lungs, where it receives oxygen.
-Oxygen-rich (red) blood returns to the left atrium from the lungs, passes into the left ventricle, then is pumped through the aorta out to the body.
+In a normal heart, blood enters the heart through the right atrium.
+From there, it flows through the right ventricle to the pulmonary artery and then into the lungs, where it receives oxygen.
+This oxygen-rich blood then returns to the heart via the left atrium, passes into the left ventricle, and is pumped through the aorta out, supplying the rest of the body with oxygen.